TanakaDomp/TanakaDomp/README.md

 - 🔭 I’m currently working on [Lilychanj Base](https://github.com/TanakaDomp/Lilychanj-BaseBot)

-- 🤝 I’m looking for help with **Lilychanj Base**

-- 👨‍💻 All of my projects are available at [https://portfolio.tanakadomp.biz.id](https://portfolio.tanakadomp.biz.id)
+- 👨‍💻 All of my projects are available at [website](https://www.tanakadomp.biz.id)

-- 📝 I regularly write articles on [https://www.tanakadomp.biz.id](https://www.tanakadomp.biz.id)

 - 💬 Ask me about **Just ask me about WhatsApp Bot**